shibaholic/matmapper-docs/README.md

 ### Frontend

 The main technologies used in the frontend user interface are React and TypeScript.
+As well as Vite for fast HMR.

 #### Packages used